 What Does it Take to Be a Log Grader or Scaler?

-Log Grader or Scaler Example Grade logs or estimate the marketable content or value of logs or pulpwood in sorting yards, millpond, log deck, or similar locations.
+Log Grader or Scaler Job Description Grade logs or estimate the marketable content or value of logs or pulpwood in sorting yards, millpond, log deck, or similar locations.
 Inspect logs for defects or measure logs to determine volume.

 - Saw felled trees into lengths.

-When polled, Log Graders and Scalers say the following skills are most frequently used in their jobs:
+These are the skills Log Graders and Scalers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.